aaron-h-miller/TMS-Coupling-Model/README.md

 ```

 ## Download Reference Data
-In order for many scripts to function, reference data folder called `Miller_2025` from the OSF directory () must be
+In order for many scripts to function, reference data folder called `Miller_2025` from the OSF directory DOI: 10.17605/OSF.IO/NXVDH (https://osf.io/nxvdh/) must be
 downloaded and dropped directly as a subfolder of `reference_data`.

 ## Repository Structure